 With email, there’s a risk that donors will miss important fundraising deadlines.
 Donors may not get around to opening emails from your nonprofit until after Giving Tuesday, Dec.
 31, or the end of other timely campaigns.
 Nonprofit texting allows you to send relevant messages that almost instantly get in front of donors.

 Timing matters for fundraising.
 Understanding what communications have more urgency can help your nonprofit determine when texting is more appropriate compared to emailing.
-Sending a text message can also prompt recipients to go back into their email and more thoroughly read the last email your organization sent.
+Sending a text message can also prompt recipients to go back to their email and read the last email your organization sent more thoroughly.
 Or even better, prompt them to go check their inbox and read the email that is right there waiting for them on the same topic as the text!

 2. Nonprofit texting data shows 4x higher open and click-through rates compared to email